aaronbloomfield/pdr/labs/lab05/index.md

 In-lab
 ------

-The deliverables for this in-lab are the AVL worksheet and the Makefile-pizza tutorial.
+The deliverables for this in-lab are the AVL worksheet and the [makefile tutorial](../../tutorials/05-make/index.html).
 Print out the worksheet and bring it to your lab section.
 Turn in the worksheet by the end of lab.
 Make sure to bubble in your ID at the bottom of the page.

-If you do not finish it by the end of lab, submit a 24 hour extension and turn in a scanned PDF electronically.
+Complete the [makefile tutorial](../../tutorials/05-make/index.html) and submit Makefile-pizza by the end of lab (or by Wednesday if using the extension).

 If you have time remaining, you may want to start working on the post-lab.
 Consult the TAs for any help understanding tree rotations.